mtrohman/heiswayi.github.io/_posts/2016-12-22-directory-crawler.md

 ---
 layout: post
 title: Directory Crawler
-description: A lightweight program to crawl and list out all accessible directories within a target directory and output the result into a text file.
+description: A lightweight application to crawl and list out all accessible directories within a target directory and output the result into a text file.
 keywords: c# programming, console application, directory crawler, get directories
 tags: [CSharp, Console Application]
+comments: true
 ---

 Directory Crawler is a lightweight console application built in .NET C# to crawl and list out all accessible directories and sub-directories within an assigned target directory, then output the result of directory list into a text file.